CS2103JAN2017-W10-B3/main/docs/UserGuide.md

 ###2.12.1 Specifying saved data location: `save`

-Change where the saved data file will be stored in.
+Change where the saved data file will be stored in. <br>
 Format: `save FILE_PATH`

 Examples: